kfogel/mailaprop/README.md

 How long does it take to set up?
 --------------------------------

-About an hour, if you are experienced with basic scripting and are comfortable making minor changes to your ~/.emacs (or wherever you keep your Emacs initialization code).
+Less than an hour, if you are comfortable with basic scripting and with making some simple changes to your ~/.emacs (or wherever you keep your Emacs initialization code).

 If you're new to this kind of thing, it could take a day or more to set up.
-If neither of these paragraphs made sense to you, then it could take an arbitrary amount of time, and you might want to step slowly away from the computer to reconsider various choices in your life.
+And if neither of these paragraphs made sense to you, then it could take an arbitrary amount of time, and you might want to step slowly away from the computer to reconsider various choices in your life.